cudoventures/cudos-docs/docs/node/security/key-management.md

 ```

 ## Third party security options

-Validators must consider whether they want to be fully responsible for Key Management or if they want to leverage third-party infrastructure to do so.
+**Validator Operators** must consider whether they want to be fully responsible for Key Management or if they want to leverage third-party infrastructure to do so.

 ### Tendermint Key Management System (KMS) (Beta)